 Click the More Information link to see some of the Microsoft documentation on this function.

 You will see that these are Send mouse click functions.
-There are different documentation that you can read.
+There are different kinds of documentation that you can read.

 Head back to the Power Automate Desktop, then follow these steps on how to use the Send mouse click to improve the flow performance.